canonical/superset-k8s-operator/CONTRIBUTING.md

 tox -e integration-smtp -- --no-deploy --model <kept-model>
 ```

-`--no-deploy` makes every world fixture adopt what is already in the model
+`--no-deploy` makes every deployment fixture adopt what is already in the model
 instead of building it, so `--charm-file` and `--superset-image` are usually not
 needed.
 It suits the scenarios that share a module's deployment; the few that
 start from an empty model of their own, such as the blocked-status scenarios in
 `test_deployment.py`, assert that the model is empty and so are worth selecting
 out with `-k` when reusing a model. `test_upgrades.py` still needs both options,
 because refreshing onto the packed charm is what its scenarios do rather than
-how their world is built, and it holds one baseline per model, so a reused model
+how their deployment is built, and it holds one baseline per model, so a reused model
 serves one of its scenarios rather than both.
 There is one `integration-<module>`
 environment per scenario module, and the scenario steps are logged at INFO, so
 the run reads as the specification it came from.